davelively14/locorum/README.md

 - Bug fixes
   - Fixed issue where export results button would display when no collections were loaded.
 - No longer use %Header{} in each backend.
 Helpers will pull backend data from repo based on module name.
-- Added backend:
+- Added backends: Bing, Neustar Localeze
-  - Bing
 - Removed Collection Admin from main menu
 - Breaking Changes
   - Must reenter all backend module names (must include Elixir.BackendSys)